 Certain of the underwriters and their affiliates have, from time to time, performed and may in the future perform, various financial advisory, investment banking and commercial services for us, for which they have received or will receive customary fees and expense reimbursements.
-In addition affiliates of BMO Capital Markets Corp., Commerz Markets LLC and Wells Fargo Securities, LLC are lenders under or Credit Agreement dated as of March 22, 2019, for which such affiliates of such underwriters, in all cases, have received customary fees.
-We will use a portion of the net proceeds from the offering to repay borrowings outstanding under the Credit Agreement, and as a result of such repayments, such affiliates of the underwriters will receive a portion of the proceeds of this offering.
-U.S. Bancorp Investments, Inc., one of the underwriters, is an affiliate of the trustee.
-A member of our general partner's board of directors and Audit, Finance, Nominating and Governance and Public Policy Committees is on the board of directors of Bank of America Corporation, an affiliate of one of the underwriters.
+In addition, affiliates of Barclays Capital Inc., Deutsche Bank Securities Inc., DNB Markets, Inc., Goldman, Sachs & Co., J.P.
+Morgan Securities LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated, Mizuho Securities USA Inc., Morgan Stanley & Co.
+LLC, PNC Capital Markets LLC, RBC Capital Markets, LLC, RBS Securities Inc. and Wells Fargo Securities, LLC are lenders under our revolving credit facility and affiliates of all of the underwriters are lenders under Phillips 66's Credit Agreement dated as of February 22, 2012, as amended, for which such affiliates of such underwriters, in each case, have received customary fees.
+We plan to use a portion of the net proceeds from the offering to repay borrowings outstanding under our revolving credit facility, and as a result of such repayment, such affiliates of the underwriters will receive a portion of the proceeds of this offering.
+Barclays Capital Inc., BNP Paribas Securities Corp., Deutsche Bank Securities Inc., Goldman, Sachs & Co., J.P.
+Morgan Securities LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated, Mizuho Securities USA Inc., Morgan Stanley & Co.
+LLC, PNC Capital Markets LLC, RBC Capital Markets, LLC, Scotia Capital (USA) Inc. and Wells Fargo Securities, LLC are also acting as underwriters in connection with the concurrent common units offering.

-Because the Financial Industry Regulatory Authority, Inc. ("FINRA") view our securities as interests in a direct participation program, any offering of notes under the registration statement of which this prospectus supplement forms a part will be made in accordance with Rule 2310 of the FINRA Rule and financial instruments (including bank loans) for their own account and for the accounts of their customers.
+Because the Financial Industry Regulatory Authority, Inc. ("FINRA") view our securities as interests in a direct participation program, any offering of notes under the registration statement of which this prospectus supplement forms a part will be made in accordance with Rule 2310 of the FINRA Rules.

+In addition, in the ordinary course of their business activities, the underwriters and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
 Such investments and securities activities may involve securities and/or instruments of ours or our affiliates.
 Certain of the underwriters or their affiliates that have a lending relationship with us routinely hedge their credit exposure to us consistent with their customary risk management policies.
 Typically, such underwriters and their affiliates would hedge such exposure by entering into transactions that consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the notes offered hereby.
 Any such credit default swaps or short positions could adversely affect future trading prices of the notes offered hereby.
 The underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.